ibm-cloud-docs/cli/reference/ibmcloud/cli_loadbal.md

 :   Protocol type to use for incoming connections: [HTTP|HTTPS|TCP].
 Default: HTTP

 --back-protocol TYPE
-:   Protocol type to use when connecting to backend servers: [HTTP|HTTPS|TCP].
+:   Protocol type to use when you're connecting to backend servers: [HTTP|HTTPS|TCP].
 Defaults to whatever --front-protocol is.

 --front-port PORT
 :   Internet side port.
 Default: 80